arey-pranay/JavaDSA/README.md

   - **Prim's Algorithm**: Another algorithm to find a minimum spanning tree in a graph.
   - **Fractional Knapsack**: A variant of the knapsack problem where items can be broken into fractions.
   - **Activity Selection**: Selects the maximum number of activities that can be performed by a single person, assuming that a person can only work on one activity at a time.

 ## Stack

+- **Definition**: A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
+It means that the element added last to the stack will be the first one to be removed.
+- **Operations**:
+  - `push`: Adds an item to the top of the stack.
+  - `pop`: Removes and returns the top item from the stack.
+  - `peek` (or `top`): Returns the top item from the stack without removing it.
+  - `isEmpty`: Checks if the stack is empty.
+- **Applications**:
+  - Function call stack in programming languages.
+  - Implementing undo functionality in text editors.
+  - Syntax parsing in compilers.
 ## Queue
   - The offer method inserts an element if possible, otherwise returning false.
 This differs from the Collection.add method, which can fail to add an element only by throwing an unchecked exception.
 The offer method is designed for use when failure is a normal, rather than exceptional occurrence, for example, in fixed-capacity (or "bounded") queues.